HuyTheKiller/VietnameseBalatro/README.md

 - You can view the instructions to install Steamodded 1.0.0 [here](https://github.com/Steamodded/smods/wiki).

 ## Manual installation
-- Chọn one of the following ways:
+- Choose one of the following ways:
 - 1. Click [here](https://github.com/HuyTheKiller/VietnameseBalatro/releases/latest) to head to the Release page of the latest version then click on VietnameseBalatro_v1.x.x.zip to download it.
 - 2. Click [here](https://github.com/HuyTheKiller/VietnameseBalatro/archive/refs/heads/main.zip) to instantly download the latest main branch.
 - Unzip the archive then drag and drop the "VietnameseBalatro" folder (nested folder with the same name is not allowed) into "Mods".
 Its respective directory for each OS will be:
 **Windows:** `%AppData%/Balatro`; **Mac:** `~/Library/Application Support/Balatro`; **Linux (WINE/Proton):** `~/.local/share/Steam/steamapps/compatdata/2379780/pfx/drive_c/users/steamuser/AppData/Roaming/Balatro`
-- **When installed without Steamodded:** choose the "localization" folder inside "VietnameseBalatro", copy (Cmd/Ctrl+C) then paste (Cmd/Ctrl+V) it outside "Mods" (in the same parent folder of "Mods").
-After pasting, go inside the newly pasted folder, then delete "en-ua.lua" and "default.lua".

 # Important notes while using this mod
 - If you're using pure Lovely, you'll encounter a crash the next time you enter the game due to the following error: `attempt to index a nil value`